billaking/markdown-to-blog-post/Readme.md

 ## Usage

+This plugin allows you to convert markdown files to a structure where you can take the body and past it directly into a blog post in a CMS such as WordPress or Drupal.
+It will convert a single markdown file.

+**Choose the markdown file you want to convert to a blog post and run the command or press the button**

 The output of the conversion is a html structure without the <html>, <head>, <body> tags, so you can post directly to your blog.
 There are two ways to use this plugin:

 1. **Convert the note by running a command**: Open the note you want to convert and run the command "Markdown to blog post".